 As an Island, Martha's Vineyard faces unique transportation challenges.
 By continuing our partnership with our neighboring towns, Chilmark can resolve some of these issues.
-The Martha's Vineyard Regional Transit Authority (VTA) provides transit services to the six Island towns and has surpassed ridership in excess of 1 million passengers for the past several years.
-The VTA also offers year-round specialty medical transport and weekly van service offisland to Boston area medical services.
+The Martha's Vineyard Regional Transit Authority (VTA) provides tear-round transit services to the six Island towns and has surpassed ridership in excess of 1 million passengers for the past several years.
+The VTA also offers year-round specialty medical transport and weekly van service off-island to Boston area medical services.
 Voters in Chilmark expressed interest in expanding the VTA routes to include Middle Road and Tabor House Road to have town-wide coverage of public transit.

 The Island Councils on Aging have also worked to alleviate transportation issues for senior citizens by offering Taxi service from the Woods Hole Ferry Terminal to medical facilities in Falmouth, Mashpee, and Sandwich.
-The town has also worked to alleviate traffic congestion and parking needs during the summer by considering parking alternatives in the Peaked Hill area.
+The town has implemented a Park and Ride during July and August in order to alleviate traffic congestion and parking needs within Menemsha.
 The town in the past has considered expanding its bike paths to encourage non-vehicular transportation.
-The town has also participated in Mass-in-Motions 's Compete Streets Workshop Programs.
-The town also works with the VTA and MVC on regional transportation issues as well as road improvement programs through the Joint Transportation Committee and its Bike and Pedestrian Sub-committee.
+The town has also participated in Mass-in-Motions 's Complete Streets Workshop Programs.
+The town also works with the VTA and MVC on regional transportation issues as well as road improvement programs through the Joint Transportation Committee and its Bike and Pedestrian Advisory Committee.